The next 1,000 days: what to do while the rules of work are being rewritten

 The SPACE framework

-I use Notion for this.
-But the goal isn't to build more in it; it's to build just enough that your work is clear and stays clear when things get busy.
-An hour spent designing something you'll maintain is worth more than a week building something elaborate that you'll abandon when the proverbial, err, stuff, hits the fan.
+I use Notion for this, but the tool is not the point.
+The goal isn't to build more in it; it's to build just enough that your work is clear and stays clear when things get busy.
+An hour spent designing something you'll maintain is worth more than a week building something elaborate that you'll abandon when a quarter goes sideways.
+If updating the system feels like a separate task on your list, it's too heavy to survive a busy month.

 Four things worth doing now